 Belfast is the capital of Northern Ireland.

-As of 2011 Catholics make up 40.8% of the population.
-And Protestants, other Christian or Christian-related religions and other religions make up 42.3%.
+As of 2011, Catholics make up 40.8% of the population.
+Protestants, and other Christian-related religions make up about 42%.

 Formed in 1971 by the Rev. Ian Paisley.